BeinuoYang/Awesome-LLM4Opt/README.md

 - This study introduces Chain-of-Experts (CoE), a multi-agent LLM framework that boosts reasoning in complex operation research problems by integrating domain-specific agents under a conductor's guidance and reflection mechanism.

 ### Learning-based Methods

+**[2025/07] BPP-Search: Enhancing Tree of Thought Reasoning for Mathematical Modeling Problem Solving, *ACL 2025*.** [[paper]](https://aclanthology.org/2025.acl-long.40/) [[official code]](https://github.com/LLM4OR/StructuredOR) [[dataset]](https://huggingface.co/datasets/LLM4OR/StructuredOR)

+- This study proposes a new algorithm, BPP-Search, designed to enhance the ability to solve mathematical modeling problems by improving the Tree-of-Thought (ToT) framework.
+The paper first introduces a new dataset, StructuredOR, which provides detailed annotations of the modeling process.

 **[2025/07] Step-Opt: Boosting Optimization Modeling in LLMs through Iterative Data Synthesis and Structured Validation, *preprint*.** [[paper]](https://arxiv.org/abs/2506.17637) [[official code]](https://github.com/samwu-learn/Step)